space0blaster/dora/README.md

 ---

+If you want an executable that is cloud-based using the latest SOTA models, please see [Dora](https://dorafiles.com).

 ## Notes
 1. If you have a lot of files here, I recommend pointing it to something less dense so you can try Dora out first without the crawler running for a long time; you can change this later.